 Because iron on patches they have a fusible backing, they can be ironed on to another piece of fabric wear or even outerwear or outdoor gear.

 What to do with iron on patches

 Machine embroidered patches are awesome.
 You can iron them on anywhere, which can be a lot easier than finagling a backpack or a hat onto a hoop on an embroidery machine.

 Patches are also user-friendly.
 Anyone with an iron can apply a patch.

 Many people collect patches for assorted reasons.
 One of my prized possessions as a kid was a fishing hat bedazzled with patches from all the trails we hiked in Colorado.
 While all the patches featured different graphics, they were all uniform in shape which made the collection feel cohesive.
 (See – I cared about design even back then!)

-One of my Facebook friends makes a lot of patches for companies and organizations like electrical, fencing, alarm that need to cover up business logos when one company has merged into another.
-It can be a lot less expensive and end up looking better than removing the embroidery.
+One of my Facebook friends who runs an embroidery business makes a lot of patches for companies and organizations like electrical, fencing, and alarm companies that need to cover up business logos when one company has merged into another.
+Fusing a patch over the previous embroidery can be a lot less expensive and end up looking better than removing the embroidery.

 How to set up an embroidery file to make a patch

 Customers often want a specific sign or symbol or graphic turned into a patch.
 If this is the case, you will first need to get the art digitized into a format suitable for your embroidery machine.
 (Check out my list of embroidery digitizing service providers.)
 You will want to tell your digitizer that you will be stitching this out as a patch, and what shape and size you want the final patch to be.
 This is because the digitizer will need to digitize the graphic as well as add extra rounds of stitching to finish the outside edge of the patch.